SyncfusionExamples/OCR-csharp-examples/Azure/Azure Function/README.md

 ﻿## Azure Functions

-The Syncfusion PDF is a [.NET Core PDF library](https://www.syncfusion.com/pdf-framework/net-core/pdf-library?_gl=1*jslmpe*_ga*OTcwNzc5NDkuMTY4MTEwMjEwNA..*_ga_WC4JKKPHH0*MTY5MDI5MjcyMi4zNjUuMS4xNjkwMjk0MjA5LjYwLjAuMA..) that supports OCR by using the Tesseract open-source engine.
+The Syncfusion&reg; PDF is a [.NET Core PDF library](https://www.syncfusion.com/pdf-framework/net-core/pdf-library?_gl=1*jslmpe*_ga*OTcwNzc5NDkuMTY4MTEwMjEwNA..*_ga_WC4JKKPHH0*MTY5MDI5MjcyMi4zNjUuMS4xNjkwMjk0MjA5LjYwLjAuMA..) that supports OCR by using the Tesseract open-source engine.
 Using this library, perform OCR for a PDF document in Azure Functions using .NET Core.

 ### Steps to perform OCR on the entire PDF document in Azure Functions